Texas Gunman Who Killed 7 Had Been Fired Just Hours Before Shootings: Reports

 Rodolfo "Rudy" Arco, 57, who owned a trucking company, was among those killed.
 His sister Maria Arco, told the Arizona Republic that her brother moved to Texas from Las Vegas in 2017 following a deadly shooting at a music festival, hoping it would be a safer place to live.
 "He felt that Odessa was the place to go," Arco said.

-Edwin Peregrino, 25, was killed when he heard gunshots outside his parents' home to check it out, according to his sister, Eritizi Peregrino, The shooter was driving by the house and opened fire, reported The Washington Post.
+Edwin Peregrino, 25, was killed when he heard gunshots outside his parents' home and walked outside to check it out, according to his sister, Eritizi Peregrino, The shooter was driving by the house and opened fire, reported The Washington Post.

 Mary Granados, 29, was shot when the shooter stole her U.S. Postal Service truck.
 Her twin sister, Rosie Granados, told ABC News, "she left so soon and she was too young."